 The way my agent described it to me is that psychologically – it’s better that a bookshop/supermarket buy in 3000 copies and sell them all than it is if they buy 6000 copies and sell 4000.
 Because then they are left with 2000 surplus and that has negative connotations.

 Say for instance you get a two book deal.
 How it usually works is that the publishers pay you in 3 blocks for each book.

 - for signature on the contract (so you get a nice chunk of 2/6 straightaway as you sign for both)

 - on publication

 My agent scared me to death when he said that it may be 10 books in before I start making any serious money.
 Especially because everyone thinks authors are instant millionaires – me included at the beginning.
 Money is wonderful but building a readership is very important.
 Don’t despair when you hear the words ‘I love your book, I’ve passed it around to all my friends!’
 It might not help your bank balance to hear that short-term, but it will long-term.
 And when you see your book heavily discounted don’t gulp.
 People will buy books if they are priced well and you will build up a strong fan base.
 And pass it to friends abroad.
-You need the word spreading.
 A lot of people when they ‘find’ a new author, go and buy all the back list.
 Think of a slow but sure burn.

 You’ll get paid for any foreign rights deals made as well – some pay out a flat fee, others pay on signature and publication.
 There are also large-print and audio rights and digital ebook rights.
 Some of these might not be in hard cash – they may be set against your royalties helping you to earn out quicker – it all depends what your agent has agreed.